 The only thing I had of my mothers when she died was a ring.
-It was gold, and set with garnets and was given to her by my father as an eternity ring.
-I wore it occasionally and people would often comment on it, but it wasn’t really my style.
-I prefer silver and less stones.
-Although not often publicly affectionate, they loved each other very much and I had lost a special token of that love.
-What concerned me, what caused me the most remorse, was that I didn’t realise I had lost it for some time, I couldn’t remember the last time I had it or how it could have been lost.
+It was gold, set with garnets and was given to her by my father as an eternity ring.
+I wore it occasionally and people would often comment on it, but it wasn’t really my style, I kept it for sentimental reasons.
+One day I realised it was missing.
+What concerned me, what caused me such remorse, was that I couldn’t remember the last time I had it or how it could have been lost.
 I felt that I could not have loved her enough.

 How I wish she had shared those feelings with me, written so honestly and openly in the pages of her diary.
 I could have given her comfort, told her that I understood, reassured her that those terrible, difficult and lonely decisions she had to make when Dad was dying were the right decisions.